SAP/openui5-docs/docs/Pitfalls_and_Troubleshooting_698f8c0.md

 ***

-#### Is It Only Internet Explorer That's Affected?

-If you're using an IFrame to launch your app, Internet Explorer is more strict when it comes to objects from removed IFrames.
-If you're using the OPA context to remember objects, destroy your frame, and then execute a function on the object, you get a JavaScript exception.
-How do you avoid it?
-By only remembering values like strings or integers when destroying the frame, or by using the component startup in OPA5.

-***

 ### OPA Isn't Even Starting and There's No Logging Either

 If you require `sinon-qunit.js`, it overwrites the browser functions `setTimeout` and `setInterval`.
 OPA needs these functions and without them the tests don't start.
 You can either set the `fakeTimers` to `false` in your test setup, or maybe consider not using `sinon-qunit.js` together with OPA.